rahidelvi/blog/_posts/2014-04-15-crash_course_on_using_the_last_pass_password_manager.markdown

 author: rahi
 title: Crash course on using LastPass
 date: '2014-04-15 02:41:00'
-tags:
-- security
-- digital-literacy
+tags: tech web extensions lastpass tutorial
 ---

 With most of us learning about Heartbleed recently, and the subsequent scramble of web service providers to patch the vulnerability, it appears a consensus is forming around the need for updating your passwords.